How to Pick the Best Type of Water Heater for Your Home

 • Electric systems: These work the same way as an electric oven.
 Generally, electric tanks are not as efficient as other water heaters.
 Electricity is also more expensive than natural gas or propane, although electric tank systems cost less.

 • Gas systems: Natural gas heaters are more efficient than electric water heaters.
 In most places, natural gas also costs less than electricity.
-But the initial cost of buying and installing a natural gas water heater is higher than that of an electric water heater.
+But the initial cost of buying and installing a gas water heater is higher than that of an electric water heater.

 • Propane systems: These work in the same way as natural gas systems.
 They are preferred in locations where natural gas access is limited or absent.
 The fuel is supplied by a large gas tank installed on the property.